 Time Frame

-For purchases of more than $100,000, the public notice should run not less than once each week for two consecutive weeks,
+For purchases of more than $25000, the public notice should run not less than once each week for two consecutive weeks, or once in the local newspaper and once on a business website.

 Form

 Notices/advertisements should state, at a minimum, the place, date, and time that the bids or proposals are due, the solicitation number, a contact who can provide a copy of, and information about, the solicitation, and a brief description of the needed items(s).